172g protein

 The meal

-Welcome all to a tasty, and phenomenally protein-packed plant-based lasagna.
+Welcome all to a tasty, and phenomenally protein-packed plant-based lasagna dream.

 This is a meal for two that will provide roughly 170 grams of plant-based protein and 1500 calories of high-quality energy across two or more servings.